-For Exhibitions, Performance and Presenting:
+For Exhibition, Performance and Presentation:

 - What's the plan?
 How do you see it unfolding?
 Are there opportunities for community members to be engaged and participate? - What are the roles and responsibilities of the lead artists, Elders, Knowledge Keepers, mentors or collaborators?
-Will they be compensated for their work in a respectful way? - Why is this project important?
+Will they be compensated for their work in a respectful way?

+- Why is this project important?
 Will this project help the applicant and the community learn or heal?
 Does the project respond to needs or challenges in the community? - What will be left behind?
-Does it develop leadership?
-Deepen relationships?
+Does the project develop leadership or deepen relationships?
 Does it increase the transfer of artistic knowledge and cultural practices among generations?
 Does it share Indigenous art and culture within your community or with broader communities?

-For Mentorships / Partnership Projects:
+For Mentorships or Partnership Projects:

 - What's the plan?
 How do you see it unfolding?
 Are there opportunities for community members to be engaged and participate? - What are the roles and responsibilities of the lead artists, Elders, Knowledge Keepers, mentors or collaborators?
 Will they be compensated for their work in a respectful way? - Why do you want to do this mentorship or partnership project?
 Why is this project important?
 How will this project help the applicant and the community learn or heal?
 How does the project respond to needs or challenges in the community? - What will be left behind?
-Does it develop leadership?
-Deepen relationships?
+Does the project develop leadership or deepen relationships?
 Does it increase the transfer of artistic knowledge and cultural practices among generations?
 Does it share Indigenous art and culture within your community or with broader communities?

-Budget (not required for Small Projects / Planning) For Small Projects / Planning, applicants only need to fill out a simple text box, telling the Review Circle how they will use the grant money.
+Budget (not required for Small Projects / Planning) For Small Projects / Planning, applicants only need to fill out a simple text box, telling the Reviewing Circle how they will use the grant money.

-Exhibitions, Performance and Presenting or Mentorships / Partnership Projects applicants must use the provided budget form and fill it out with the project expenses and the amount or cost of each item.
+Exhibition, Performance and Presentation or Mentorship/Partnership Projects applicants must use the provided budget form and fill it out with the project expenses and the amount or cost of each item.